kiwanami/emacs-calfw/readme.md

           cfw:fchar-top-left-corner ?╔
           cfw:fchar-top-right-corner ?╗)

+### Line breaking

+If a content string is longer than the cell width, the calfw breaks into the multiple lines.
+In the current implementation, the Calfw has 3 strategies: none, simple and wordwrap.
+The variable `cfw:render-line-breaker` selects the strategy to break lines.

+- `cfw:render-line-breaker-none`
+ - Never breaks lines.
+Longer contents are truncated.
+- `cfw:render-line-breaker-simple` (default)
+ - This strategy breaks lines with rigid width.
+This may be not so beautiful, but In the most cases it looks good.
+- `cfw:render-line-breaker-wordwrap`
+ - This strategy breaks lines with the emacs function `fill-region`.
+Although, the line breaking algorithm of the Emacs is not so smart as more complicated ones, such as Knuth/Plass algorithm, this strategy is better than the simple one.

 ## Calfw framework details

 In this section, I would explain how to add a new calendar source and how to embed the calfw component in the other applications.